Toyota Yaris (XP210): Europe

 For the European market, specifications were detailed in July 2020.
 It is available with the 1.5-litre petrol hybrid engine, while certain markets in the region also received the 1.0-litre and 1.5-litre conventional petrol engines.
 Production commenced at Toyota Motor Manufacturing France in Onnaing since 6 July 2020.
 It is also produced by Toyota Motor Manufacturing Czech Republic in Kolín since November 2021.

 In August 2021, a two-seater van version of the Yaris Hybrid was released in Spain as the Yaris Hybrid ECOVan.

 In December 2021, the GR Sport trim was introduced.
 This includes revised suspension tunings, increased body rigidity, and electric power steering readjustment.

+An uprated 1.5-litre petrol hybrid engine option with a combined system output of 96 kW was made available on 30 May 2023, marketed as the 'Hybrid 130' while the older hybrid option was named 'Hybrid 115'.

 The Yaris Hybrid-based Mazda2 Hybrid is produced from December 2021 and went on sale in 2022 alongside the older Mazda-built, regular petrol-powered DJ model.

+Powertrain

 Safety

 In Europe, the fourth-generation Yaris is the first car to be tested with all-new frontal offset test and counter-measure for injuries in far-side impacts by a "mobile progressive deformable barrier" (MPDB) test.
 It is also the first Toyota to come with centre airbags.
+It received five stars out of a possible five from ANCAP and Euro NCAP.